 An evening of organised chaos, fun and beer tasting that will identify the BrewMania Champion Brewer for #nzhc2018.
 A home-brew competition like no other, BrewMania allows you to enter beer as a competing brewer, enter as a spectator and judge – or both!
-The winner will receive the most magnificent set of prizes ever – trust me*.
-We will also have a whole bunch of spot-prizes to give-away, so your chances of scoring something are pretty impressive even if you don’t walk off with the big ticket.
+The winner will receive the biggest prize ever for any home-brew competition in New Zealand.

 Compete for BrewMania Champion Brewer by presenting 3 different beers.
 Brewers must enter three beers, and tell us which beer is for Round One, which is for Round Two, and which is for Round Three.

-For each of their beers, Brewers should provide two 750ml bottles PLUS one bottle of at least 330ml.
-Brewers must choose which round they want each beer to be judged in.
+For every beer supplied, Brewers should provide two 750ml bottles PLUS one bottle of at least 330ml.
+Brewers entering three beers must choose which round they want each beer to be judged in.